 The data cache is organized as 512 sets of one line.
 Each line consists of 16 bytes, state bits and an address tag.
+It can also be configured with 256 or 32 lines.

 Each line contains four contiguous words from memory that are loaded from a four-word aligned boundary.
 As a result, cache lines are aligned with page boundaries.